How good do you feel after a day relaxing at the beach?

 Using a sauna too close to bedtime may actually decrease sleep quality, due to an excessively high body temperature.
 It's thus best to use a sauna up until early in the evening--never late at night.

 Though if you can only use your sauna right before bed, I suggest investing in a ChiliPad as that will help you lower your body temperature and increase deep sleep.
-If you click on THIS link for the ChiliPad website, you can use discount code chilipad25 for getting 25% off the Chilipad and ooler15 for 15% off the Ooler).
+If you click on THIS link for the ChiliPad website, you can use discount code Chili22 for getting 22% off both the Chilipad and Ooler).

 Looking to take your sauna sessions to the next level?
 Download my 10 practical infrared sauna laws infographic and receive my sauna buyers guide via email: